aklivity/zilla-docs/src/how-tos/amazon-msk/private-proxy.md

 ## Subscribe via AWS Marketplace

-The Zilla Plus (Private MSK Proxy) is [available](https://aws.amazon.com/marketplace/pp/prodview-asox2tvjdn5ek) through the AWS Marketplace.
+The [Zilla Plus (Private MSK Proxy)](https://aws.amazon.com/marketplace/pp/prodview-asox2tvjdn5ek) is available through the AWS Marketplace.
 You can skip this step if you have already subscribed to Zilla Plus (Private MSK Proxy) via AWS Marketplace.

 To get started, visit the Proxy's Marketplace [Product Page](https://aws.amazon.com/marketplace/pp/prodview-asox2tvjdn5ek) and `Subscribe` to the offering.
-You should now see `Zilla Plus (Private MSK Proxy)` listed in your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace).
+You should now see `Zilla Plus (Private MSK Proxy)` listed in your [AWS Marketplace](https://console.aws.amazon.com/marketplace) subscriptions.

 ## Create the VPC Endpoint Service

 > This initiates creation of a VPC Endpoint Service using the Zilla Plus (Private MSK Proxy) stack via CloudFormation.

-Navigate to your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace) and select `Zilla Plus (Public MSK Proxy)` to show the manage subscription page.
+Navigate to your [AWS Marketplace](https://console.aws.amazon.com/marketplace) subscriptions and select `Zilla Plus (Private MSK Proxy)` to show the manage subscription page.

 - From the `Agreement` section > `Actions` menu > select `Launch CloudFormation stack`
-- Select the `Public MSK Proxy` fulfillment option
+- Select the `Private MSK Proxy` fulfillment option
 - Make sure you have selected the desired region selected, such as `us-east-1`
 - Click `Continue to Launch`
   - Choose the action `Launch CloudFormation`